Editorial Process and Peer Review

 - Materials and Methods,

-Research articles should contain these sections:
+The main manuscripts of the research articles should contain these sections:

 - Title and abstract,